hazelcast/hazelcast-reference-manual/src/MR-Introduction.md

 As stated in the introduction, a Combiner is used to minimize traffic between the different cluster members when transmitting mapped values from mappers to the reducers.
 It does this by aggregating multiple values for the same emitted key.
 This is a fully optional operation, but using it is highly recommended.

 Combiners can be seen as an intermediate reducer.
 The calculated value is always assigned back to the key for which the combiner initially was created.
-Since combiners are created per emitted key, the Combiner implementation itself is not defined in the jobs configuration; instead, a CombinerFactory is created that is able to create the expected Combiner instance.
+Since combiners are created per emitted key, the Combiner implementation itself is not defined in the jobs configuration; instead, a CombinerFactory that is able to create the expected Combiner instance is created.

-Because Hazelcast MapReduce is executing mapping and reducing phase in parallel, the Combiner implementation must be able to deal with chunked data.
+Because Hazelcast MapReduce is executing the mapping and reducing phases in parallel, the Combiner implementation must be able to deal with chunked data.
 Therefore, you must reset its internal state whenever you call `finalizeChunk`.
 Calling the `finalizeChunk` method creates a chunk of intermediate data to be grouped (shuffled) and sent to the reducers.

 Combiners can override `beginCombine` and `finalizeCombine` to perform preparation or cleanup work.